ThSQCA: Threshold-Sweep Qualitative Comparative Analysis in R: Demonstration of advanced output and reporting capabilities

 \section{Demonstration of advanced output and reporting capabilities}

-This section demonstrates the advanced output structures and reporting utilities of TSQCA.
-The purpose is technical: to illustrate how TSQCA organizes and reports results from threshold-sweep analyses.
+This section demonstrates the advanced output structures and reporting utilities of ThS-QCA.
+The purpose is technical: to illustrate how ThS-QCA organizes and reports results from threshold-sweep analyses.
 All demonstrations use the bundled dataset (\texttt{sample\_data}) to ensure reproducibility.